 Jodi Whittier, University of Missouri (-2020)

 Julie Defilippi Simpson, Section Representative (-2020, now Committee Chair and would like a Section replacement)

 The COMMUNICATIONS COMMITTEE functions as an internal advisory group to facilitate development and implementation of consistent strategies, tools, and practices that guide the conduct of communication from the Society, units (chapters, sections, and divisions), and subunits.
 The focus of the committee will be the development and maintenance of the AFS Communications Strategic Plan and provision of assessment and recommendations on communication approaches.
 Helping protect the integrity of the Society’s image or brand will be an outcome of this process.
 Separate from the committee and headquarters staff, the AFS Science Communication Section will manage science communication expertise as a service to individual members or member groups.

 Informal Committees and Working Groups

-Center for Fisheries Technology and Collaboration Committee
+Center for Fisheries Technology Committee

 This committee works to establish an environment both at the Annual Meeting and online where scientists can find tech solutions they are looking for, learn more about their options, and establish contact with providers of that solution.
 This is an exciting and large effort which is supported by the AFS Headquarters, and could use many hands to make it bigger and better!
+Check it out here!